ethical leadership, decision-making, and organizations

 If you are an idealist, remember that not everyone is idealistic.

 For example, many entrepreneurial personalities are actually more likely to prefer and utilise logical and critical thinking, and relatively dispassionate decision-making, than idealistic principles.
 These qualities enable entrepreneurs to do what they do well, and most organisations need a good sprinkling of these types of people.
-These personalities need hard and fast reasons why the triple bottom line and ethics and CSR are important to achieving solid performance outcomes.
+These personalities need firm reasons as to why the triple bottom line and ethics and CSR are important to achieving solid performance outcomes.

 Process-oriented people; routine-centred, reliable, dependable types, will also not automatically buy in to idealistic principles, because these people are strongly focused on facts and real data, rather than ideas and feelings.
 These people will often need systemic evidence and predictable processes to assimilate and support idealistic concepts and philosophies.

 People won't simply buy in to the ethical zeitgeist because they are told to.